codysoyland/django-qunit/README.md

             * test1.js
             * suite.json

+  Within an app, first create a empty folder with the name of the app, then add more tests and test directories with that.

+        * qunit
+            * myapp
+                * test1.js
+                * test2.js
+                * stub1.html
+                * suite.json
+                * section_a
+                    * section_b1
+                        * test1.js
+                    * test3.js
+                    * suite.json
+                * section_b
+                    * test4.js

 * Test configuration files

   Add a file named `suite.json` to any directory in `QUNIT_TEST_DIRECTORY` to change the displayed name of that testing directory